-Remember the Tarantulace (#7 on the list)?
+Remember the Tarantulace (#9 on the list)?
 The Rogue is kind of like Five Ten’s version of that shoe.
 It’s not made for pushing through overhangs, sending projects, or tiny foot chips and techy footwork.
 It’s made to help beginners get introduced into the sport.
 That’s why it’s on this list: the Rogue is comfortable and durable enough to help you learn the fundamentals of climbing.
 And with Five Ten’s Stealth C4 rubber, it provides the same amount of stickiness as their most advanced models.

-See the Five Ten Rogue VCS See the Women's Five Ten Rogue VCS
+See the Men's Five Ten Rogue VCS See the Women's Five Ten Rogue VCS